 Surveys collected between January 2005 and April 2010.
 Table 1 in the appendix provides summary statistics for the sample and the variables used in our analysis.
 The sample includes 121,986 teens in the 50 states plus the District of Columbia (henceforth, "the 51 states").
 The employment rate for teens (defined as the number of teens employed divided by the number of teens in the population) dropped from 39.1 percent in 2005 to 31.5 percent in 2009.
-Over the same time period, the federal minimum wages that exceeded the federal level, the rate of growth in the effective minimum wage differed across the states.
+Over the same time period, the federal minimum wage was rising, but because some states had minimum wages that exceeded the federal level, the rate of growth in the effective minimum wage differed across the states.